 Blame the doctor.

 Some family physicians will refer to me, a specialist who may only see the patient once or twice, to discuss driving.
 This can help to preserve the vital therapeutic alliance between the family doctor and the patient.
 The specialist is the “heavy” who bans driving, and that is fine by me when safety is at stake.
-Remember that the doctor doesn’t actually “pull” the licence, the government does that, but the doctor is usually seen as having the authority in the situation.
+Remember that the doctor doesn’t actually “pull” the license, the government does that, but the doctor is usually seen as having the authority in the situation.
 This can help to remove the perceived responsibility of the care partner, and the driving cessation can be part of “the doctor’s orders”.

 Emphasize the advantages to retiring from driving.